pupil-labs/hmd-eyes/docs/Developer.md

 ### Screencast

+> Requires Pupil Capture v1.15 or later (on windows v1.15.71+).

 Demo: [Screencast Demo](#ScreencastDemo)

-> Work-in-progress feature: While streaming is implemented in hmd-eyes v1.0, Pupil Capture ~v1.15 (not released yet) is needed to process the stream.

-Streaming the VR Scene to Pupil Capture is done the `ScreenCast` component.
+Streaming the VR Scene to Pupil Capture is done via the `ScreenCast` component.
+This allows to use Pupil Capture as an operator tool, supports to record everything in sync in Pupil Capture and playback in Pupil Player.

 Besides access to the `RequestController` it requires an additional `Camera` in your scene with `Target Eye` set to `None`.
 Make sure the camera uses the VR head transform as the origin - normally just by adding it as a child to the main/VR camera.

-Hmd-eyes provides a prefab called `ScreenCast Camera`, which already contains a centered `Camera` and a `ScreenCast` component - make sure to wire it to your `RequestController` after appending it to your VR camera.
+Hmd-eyes provides a prefab called `ScreenCast Camera`, which already contains a centered `Camera` and a `ScreenCast` component - make sure to wire it to your `RequestController` & `TimeSync` component after appending it to your VR camera.

 ### Display Eye Images